oracle-livelabs/security/data-safe/audit-database-activity/audit-database-activity.md

 ## Task 7: Review the Activity Auditing dashboard

-By default, the Activity Auditing dashboard shows you a summary of audit events for the last one week for all target databases in the form of charts and tables.
-On the left under **List Scope** and **Filters**, you can filter by compartment, time period, and target database.

 1. In the breadcrumb at the top of the page, click **Activity Auditing**.